How to edit your Funeral Template

 Some large titles on the front page of the programs are inserted as JPEGs (picture files) and the text is not editable, but you can delete it and type your own title.How do I prepare my template to print at a print shop?

-To prepare your program for print at a print shop you just need to save it as a PDF and check that the PDF looks good on screen.
+To prepare your template for print at a print shop, you just need to save it as a PDF and check that the PDF looks good on screen.
 If it looks good on screen you're ready to take it to the printer.
 There is no need to do a test print at home because most print shops have good commercial printers and are able to print documents successfully on a 'borderless' printer from a PDF.
 If in doubt, check with the print shop that they are able to print borderless documents (print to the very edge of the page).

-To print the program without a white border you need to select the option 'borderless' in the print settings when you click 'File' and 'Print' in Microsoft Word. ('Borderless’ is a printer option you can select that allows you to print to the edge of the paper).
+When printing on a home printer, to print the program without a white border you need to select the option 'borderless' in the print settings when you click 'File' and 'Print' in Microsoft Word. ('Borderless’ is a printer option you can select that allows you to print to the edge of the paper).
 If you can’t find the ‘borderless’ setting, check if your printer has this option by looking at the manual or googling the printer model.
 If your printer doesn't have the ‘borderless’ setting, and you don’t want a border, you can either trim the edges off after printing or save the program as a PDF and print it on a printer that has the ‘borderless’ setting.